Pep15/Practical_SRE/README.md

 ---

 ### 6. Docker Containerization
-- **`Docker`** is a containerization technology that allows you to package applications and their dependencies into isolated units called containers.
+- **`Docker`** is a containerization technology that allows to package applications and their dependencies into isolated units called containers.
 - I used Docker to build container images, which are then deployed, orchestrated, and managed by **`Kubernetes`**.

 #### My Docker Images